CloudNationHQ/az-cn-module-tf-vnet/README.md

 The third variation allows for specific deployment tests.
 By providing a unique test name in the github workflow, it overrides the default extended test, executing the specific deployment test instead.

 Each of these tests contributes to the robustness and resilience of the module.
 They ensure the module performs consistently and accurately under different scenarios and configurations.

+## Notes

+Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes

+Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

 ## Authors